 Individual results may vary

-—Hannah, an Alnylam Patient Ambassador on GIVLAARI
+—Amalia, an artist and Alnylam Patient Ambassador on GIVLAARI

 Individual results may vary

-—Hannah, an Alnylam Patient Ambassador on GIVLAARI
+—Amalia, an artist and Alnylam Patient Ambassador on GIVLAARI

 What is acute hepatic porphyria (AHP)?